- Non-native English speakers picking up on errors in Baek Yerin’s lyrics might indicate there’s a problem

 She also capitalizes the word “If” in the lyrics when it occurs in the middle of a sentence.
 Any native English speaker would’ve pointed out immediately that ‘hurted’ is not a word.
-Google Docs tells me that too.
+Even Google Docs tells me that.
 Is there a case to be made for poetic license?
-Perhaps, but not a very strong one.
+Perhaps—but not a very strong one.

 To err is human—to push boundaries is divine

-I stated in Part 1 that song lyrics should be considered in the appropriate context.
+I stated in part 1 that we should consider song lyrics in the appropriate context.
 It is not usually necessary for a proofreader to go over song lyrics.
 They’re raw.
 They’re emotional.
 They break the rules.
 But to break the rules, you need to know them first.

 Will a jazz musician sometimes play a few notes out of key on purpose?
 Yup!
 Not by mistake, but intentionally—for effect.
 I liken that to Ed Sheeran singing, ‘like a magnet do’ instead of ‘like a magnet does’ for rhythm or cadence.
-I’m certain Ed knew that ‘like a magnet does’ was correct, but he made a conscious choice to ignore that rule.
+I’m certain Ed knew that ‘like a magnet does’ was correct, but he consciously chose to ignore that rule.

-An amateur musician that plays random notes out of key because they don’t know ‘the rules’ will sound awful.
-The experienced jazz musician doing it on purpose to create an effect will likely be deemed edgy or adventurous.
-Knowing the rules before you break ’em.
+An amateur musician playing random notes out of key because they don’t know ‘the rules’ will sound awful.
+The experienced jazz musician doing it to create an effect will be deemed edgy or adventurous.
+Know the rules before you break ’em.

-Why do you keep making it more wronger and more wronger?
+Why do Baek Yerin’s lyrics seem to get more wronger and more wronger?

-I decided to examine her other songs, and I found many examples of such errors.
+I decided to examine other samples of Baek Yerin’s lyrics.
+It’s no surprise I found more examples of these types of errors.

 From “Mr. Gloomy,” where she capitalizes “It” in the middle of sentences throughout the song:

 - Every nights are rough for me